Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: System, Channel, and Signal Model

 \subsection{Signal Model}

-In this subsection, we describe the signal model used in this paper.
-Next, we represent the ML decoder for the proposed plug-in RIS.
 As mentioned earlier, the dead zone is divided into distinct spatial segments based on its geometric shape.
 Given that the dead zone's location remains fixed, the spatial segments also maintain constant positions.
 Consequently, each spatial segment is defined by a pair of unchanging azimuth and elevation angular values.
-Thus, sub-RISs are adjusted according to the constant angular information of BS and spatial segments in order to cover that segment.
-For starting transmission, the BS should obtain the CSI, including angular information at the BS and UE.
-Since the BS and sub-RISs have fixed positions, the angular information at the BS is also constant and known to the BS; therefore, after transmitting pilot signals, the BS can easily find the spatial segment in which the UE is located and its associated sub-RIS.
+Thus, sub-RISs are adjusted according to the constant angular information of BS and spatial segments in order to cover that segment. {For starting transmission, end-to-end CSI and the spatial segment of the UE should be obtained.} Since the BS and sub-RISs have fixed positions, the angular information at the BS is constant and known to the BS; therefore, after transmitting pilot signals, the BS can easily find the spatial segment in which the UE is located and its associated sub-RIS.
 Furthermore, by estimating end-to-end channel, both the BS and UE can adjust their analog beamformers/combiners accordingly.
 The effective end-to-end channel can be described as (\ref{eq: effective channel}).
 Therefore, the received signal after passing through the combiner is represented as

 where $P$ stands for the transmit power, $G_i = g_e + 10 \log_{10}(N_i)$, wherein $i \in \{t, r \}$, represents the array gain, with $g_e$ denoting the gain of each antenna element \cite{hannan1964element, sarieddeen2019terahertz}.
 The symbol $s$ corresponds to the transmitted $\mathcal{M}$-ary symbol, and $\mathbf{n} \in \mathbb{C}^{N_r \times 1} \sim \mathcal{C}\mathcal{N}(0,\sigma^2)$ is the additive noise component.
 Moreover, $\mathbf{f}_t \in \mathbb{C}^{N_t \times 1}$ denotes the analog beamformer at the BS, while $\mathbf{f}_r \in \mathbb{C}^{N_r \times 1}$ represents the analog combiner at the UE.
 For simplification, continuous phase shifters are assumed at the BS and UE; thus, analog beamformer/combiner can be adjusted as $\mathbf{f}_t = \mathbf{a}_t(\varphi_t, \vartheta_t)$ and $\mathbf{f}_r = \mathbf{a}_r(\varphi_r, \vartheta_r)$.
 Utilizing the ML detector at the UE, the estimated symbol is expressed as